Monday, September 2, 2019

 Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I’m still basking in the glow of this summer’s project, a small quilt that features a vintage embroidered strawberry.
+I’m still focused on this summer’s project, a sweet little doll quilt featuring a vintage embroidered strawberry.
 Perhaps you remember it from here.

 Just look at her beautiful stitches.
-When the perle cotton catches the light, it adds a subtle sheen to the overall design.
+She used perle cotton for the quilting which added a subtle luster to the overall design.

-As it turns out, making a doll quilt was the perfect way to preserve that vintage strawberry!
-Thank you to Vicki Haninger for the inspiration and to Ruth, of course. for seeing the project to fruition.
+It turns out a quilt was the perfect way to preserve that vintage strawberry.
+Thank you to Vicki Haninger for her inspiration and to Ruth, of course. for seeing the project to fruition.
+I couldn't be happier with the results!

 Strawberry Patch Preserves